Your first look at Gentle Monster's debut outlet in Malaysia, with prices

 But that is of course by design, as Gentle Monster boutiques have traditionally been likened to sleek, austere art galleries in their own right, where glass vitrines house pieces of delicate, avant-garde eyewear, to be admired in a way not unlike the works of Isamu Noguchi, or Jackson Pollock.

-Speaking of eyewear, clients will finally be able to view and most importantly, try on some of Gentle Monster’s most coveted pieces, including selected designs from their collaborations with D’heygere and Maison Margiela, both of which were released during the early part of 2023.
+Fans in Malaysia will finally be able to view and try on some of Gentle Monster’s most coveted pieces, including selected designs from their collaborations with D’heygere and Maison Margiela, both of which were released early 2023.

-A new range of in-house designs from their 2024 Optical Collection is also available to browse, which debuted not too long ago under the Gentle High School campaign led by actress Nana Komatsu and musician Shinichi Osawa.
-In terms of pricing, expect to pay no less than RM1,300 for a pair of frames, with figures rising upwards of RM1,800 for select designer collaboration pieces.
+A new range of in-house designs from their 2024 Optical Collection is also available.
+Released under the Gentle High School campaign led by actress Nana Komatsu and musician Shinichi Osawa, expect pricing, expect to pay no less than RM1,300 (approx. SGD 371) for a pair of frames, with figures rising upwards of RM1,800 (approx. SGD 514) for select designer collaboration pieces.

 Founded in 2011 by Hankook Kim, the label has gone on to become one of the most promising stories of fashion entrepreneurship in recent memory.
 At the time, Kim’s sole intention was to address an issue faced by many Asian consumers shopping for new eyewear: most American and European brands simply did not cater to Asian facial features.